Zeugnis04/research/index.md

   <!-- Main content -->
   <div class="main-content">
     <h1>About Me</h1>
-    <p>I am an undergraduate in Civil & Environmental Engineering at Seoul National University, focusing on environmental fluid mechanics, coastal processes, and the application of machine learning to climate and energy systems.</p>
+    <p>I am an undergraduate in Civil and Environmental Engineering at Seoul National University, focusing on environmental fluid mechanics, coastal processes, and the application of machine learning to climate and energy systems.</p>

     <p>My recent work includes developing low-cost stereo imaging methods to reconstruct nearshore wave fields and conducting research on foundational climate forecasting models using ERA5 reanalysis data.
 I am passionate about combining physics-based understanding with data-driven techniques to address challenges in climate prediction, renewable energy forecasting, and coastal engineering.</p>
   </div>